LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 --- classicladder will ask to confirm quit and ( if running ) reset
 --- classicladder warns you that modbus will stop if you quit GUI
 --- change to display ladder program name on section display window
+--- added CheckErrors() for checking %E variables so a error message can be displayed
+--- added ShowErrorMessage() for same

 config.c :
 --- added printf so we know when a modbus config file is loading